• Skip to primary navigation

 Kasuga Grand Shrine (Kasuga-Taisha)

-Rounding out the day’s shrine visits is Kasuga-Taisha, another one of Nara’s UNESCO Historic Monuments.
+Rounding out the day’s shrine visits is Kasuga-Taisha, another one of Nara’s UNESCO Historic Monuments and my personal favorite spot on this Nara itinerary.
 Kasuga Grand Shrine is most famous for its thousands of stone and bronze lanterns that line the walkways and fill the corridors.

 Admission to the temple grounds and main offering hall is free, while it’s ¥600 to walk the inner area and main sanctuary.